-As a part of typical development, adolescents are often characterized by sensitivity to reward, threats, emotionality, and impulsivity, with a tendency to act in the spur of the moment regardless of the consequences (Dahl, 2004; Scott & Steinberg, 2008; Spear, 2000).
-This makes mid-adolescence a time of heightened vulnerability to aggressive behaviors.
-Some adolescents, however, appear to be more responsive to and more easily influence by their peers (Chein et al., 2011; Somerville, 2013), and more likely to engage in impulsive and reckless behaviors, particularly in emotional and social contexts (Hwang et al., 2016; Leshem & Rose, 2021).
+As part of typical development, adolescents are often characterized by sensitivity to reward, threats, emotionality, and impulsivity, with a tendency to act on the spur of the moment regardless of the consequences (Dahl, 2004; Scott & Steinberg, 2008; Spear, 2000).
+This makes midadolescence a time of heightened vulnerability to expression of aggressive behaviors.
+Some adolescents appear to be even more responsive to and more easily influenced by their peers (Chein et al., 2011; Somerville, 2013) and more likely to engage in impulsive and reckless behaviors, particularly in emotional and social contexts (Hwang et al., 2016; Leshem & Rose, 2021).

-There are various theoretical frameworks that attempt to characterize and categorize the risk factors for aggression based on a range of factors.
-For example, the general aggression model (GAM; Anderson & Bushman, 2002) is a widely-used, integrative, comprehensive theoretical framework for understanding human aggression.
-The GAM considers the role of social, cognitive, personality, developmental, and biological factors on aggression, and incorporates elements from many domain-specific theories of aggression, including cognitive neo-association theory, social learning theory, script theory, excitation transfer theory, and social interaction theory (see Allen et al., 2018 for an in-depth description).
-According to the GAM, attitudes, and the use of schemata and other knowledge structures related to hostility, anger, and aggression comprise an individual's readiness to aggress (Anderson & Bushman, 2002).
-Another framework to understand aggression is the ecological systems theory of human development (Bronfenbrenner,1977).
-In accordance with this framework, school aggression needs to be explained by taking into account mutual adaptation of the characteristics of the developing adolescents and the properties of their immediate surroundings, such as family.
+Various theoretical frameworks attempt to characterize and categorize the risk factors for aggression based on a range of factors.
+For example, the general aggression model (GAM; Anderson & Bushman, 2002) is a widely used, integrative, comprehensive theoretical framework for understanding human aggression.
+GAM considers the role of social, cognitive, personality, developmental, and biological factors on aggression and incorporates elements from many domain-specific theories of aggression, including cognitive neo-association theory, social learning theory, script theory, excitation transfer theory, and social interaction theory (see Allen et al., 2018, for an in-depth description).
+According to GAM, attitudes and the use of schemata and other knowledge structures related to hostility, anger, and aggression comprise an individual's readiness to aggress (Anderson & Bushman, 2002).
+Another framework to understand aggression is the ecological systems theory of human development (Bronfenbrenner,1977), which argues that school aggression needs to be explained by taking into account the characteristics of the developing adolescents as well as the properties of their immediate surroundings, such as family.

-To date, empirical evidence broadly links impulsive aggressive behavior with language deficits.
-Specifically, poor language skills limit the ability to verbally resolve interpersonal conflict (thereby regulate aggressive behavior) (Brownlie et al., 2004; Snow, & Powell, 2011; Wood & Liossi, 2006).
+Empirical evidence broadly links impulsive aggressive behavior with language deficits.
+Specifically, poor language skills limit the ability to resolve interpersonal conflict verbally without aggressive behavior (Brownlie et al., 2004; Snow, & Powell, 2011; Wood & Liossi, 2006).
 This difficulty is exacerbated when combined with an impulsivity trait.
 Miller et al. (2008) proposed a model that implicates language skills as central to the modulation of impulsive aggression.
 They argue that linguistic processing is key to helping inhibit aggressive impulses, via cognitive restraint and emotional control among other abilities.
-People with non-impulsive (proactive) aggression have been shown to possess higher verbal abilities and greater capacity to control anger (Arsenio et al., 2009; Ramírez & Andreu, 2006).
+People with nonimpulsive (proactive) aggression have been shown to possess higher verbal abilities and greater capacity to control anger (Arsenio et al., 2009; Ramírez & Andreu, 2006).
 The few studies that have studied figurative language in relation to aggression found that metaphoric language has a role in modulating and often diluting the emotional intensity of language (Dews & Winner, 1995; Gibbs et al., 2002).
 Indeed, use of aggressive metaphors was observed among male batterers in a study by Buchbinder (2018) in which participants were asked to give self-descriptions of different experiences in their daily life.
-Analysis of their responses identified metaphoric expressions such as “I have a short fuse” and “I blow up without thinking,” that were interpreted as impulsive and aggressive, reflecting how anger build up until a moment of uncontrollable rage.
+Analysis of their responses identified metaphoric expressions such as “I have a short fuse” and “I blow up without thinking,” that were interpreted as impulsive and aggressive, reflecting how anger built up until a moment of uncontrollable rage.
 Aggressive men also tended to focus on negative feelings and transform a range of feelings to anger (Edleson & Tolman, 1992).